particle-iot/docs/src/content/reference/firmware.md

 Parameters: `address`: the 7-bit slave address (optional); if not specified, join the bus as an I2C master.
 If address is specified, join the bus as an I2C slave.

+### end()

+*Since 0.4.6.*

+Releases the I2C bus so that the pins used by the I2C bus are available for general purpose I/O.

 ### isEnabled()

 Used to check if the Wire library is enabled already.
 Useful if using multiple slave devices on the same I2C bus.
 Check if enabled before calling Wire.begin() again.